3 Days in Vienna, City of Dreams

 Dinner

 They prepare your dish right in front of you.
-The total amount you owe is placed on the card you received.
+They place the total amount you owe on the card you received.

-Before you leave you pass the register and all is taking care of.
+Before you leave, you pass the register with your card and that’s it.

 Rathaus und Rathausplatz

 The Rathausplatz is always worth checking out.
-Most of the time there is something going on here.
-Depending on what time of the year it is, you will most likely have a good time here.
+Most of the time, there is something going on.
+Depending on what time of the year it is, you will most likely have a good time.

-We visited at the end of February and the whole area was transformed into an giant ice rink.
-There was music playing, lots of cozy lights everywhere and many food stalls so you will not get hungry.
+We visited at the beginning of the new year, and they transformed the entire area into a giant ice rink.
+There was music playing, lots of cosy lights everywhere and many food stalls, so you will not get hungry.

 Schönbrunn Palace and Garden